-Due to the ongoing pandemic, I will continue to keep the studio clean and germ free to the very best of my ability for your students', myself and my family's safety.
+Due to the ongoing pandemic, I will continue to keep the studio clean and germ free to the best of my ability.
 Please be aware of the following protocols:

 - For now, I would kindly ask that parents and other family members or caregivers refrain from coming in for the lesson.
 During non-pandemic times, I'm quite happy to have parents and caregivers attend, but for now, we just need to limit the number of people in and out of our home as best we can.
 Please don't hesitate to text, email, Facebook message or leave a voice message for me if you have anything you want to discuss and I will happily get back to you when I'm not busy with a student.
 Thank you for your understanding.

 - Lastly, before coming for a lesson, please use the Ontario covid school screening tool: https://covid-19.ontario.ca/school-screening/context.
-If a student doesn't pass the screening for that day, I am happy to do their lesson with them via Zoom at their scheduled lesson time, so that students won't have to forfeit their lesson.
-If in doubt, I'd rather everyone err on the side of caution right now seeing as most students have not yet had the opportunity to be vaccinated yet.
+If a student doesn't pass the screening for that day and if they are feeling up to it, I am happy to do their lesson with them via Zoom at their scheduled lesson time, so that they won't have to forfeit their lesson.
+If in doubt, please err on the side of caution.